Calorique

 Pre-Workout Protein: Priming Your Muscles

-The practical recommendation is to consume 20 to 40 grams of protein 1 to 3 hours before training.
-A solid pre-workout meal might include chicken breast with rice (30 g protein), Greek yogurt with fruit (20 g protein), or a whey protein shake (25 to 30 g protein).
-If you eat a full meal 2 to 3 hours before training, the amino acids from that meal will still be available during and after your session.
-If you eat a lighter snack or shake, consume it 30 to 60 minutes before training.
-Pair your protein with carbohydrates to fuel your workout performance.
+The practical recommendation is to consume 20 to 40 grams of protein 1 to 3 hours before training if that fits your schedule.
+A solid pre-workout meal might include chicken breast with rice, Greek yogurt with fruit, tofu with noodles, or a whey/plant-protein shake.
+Pair protein with carbohydrates when the session is long, high-volume, or performance-focused.
 Our calorie calculator can help you determine total pre-workout calorie targets.

 Post-Workout Protein: Recovery and Repair